 As we age, we become more and more susceptible to a number of health problems, especially when it comes to our dental health.
 Our chances of developing root decay, gum disease, dry mouth, tooth loss, and a host of other dental issues increase the older we get.
-That's why dental coverage is important for aging parents, and you should make it a priority to ensure your parents are getting the dental care they need to live out their golden years in good health.
+That’s why dental coverage is important for aging parents, and you should make it a priority to ensure your parents are getting the dental care they need to live out their golden years in good health.
+In this blog, you will know Why Dental Coverage is Important for Aging Parents.

 Here are four illnesses that can arise due to untreated dental issues: